 - Kitchen string

-- One (2-pound) boneless pork loin roast*, with a generously thick layer of fat and, if possible, with the skin still attached and definitely with a thick layer of fat on the top side tied with string*
+- One (2-pound) boneless pork loin roast with a fat cap or covered with pork belly and, if possible, with skin still attached–tied with string

 - 1 to 2 teaspoons olive oil